icgc-argo/argo-docs/README.md

 docusaurus theme classic uses Infima stylesheets/component lib by default This is still currently a private Facebook repo so it can be hard to find out where styles are coming from/what they're doing

-Best approach right now is inspect the styles in a browser and override in custom.css
+Best approach right now is to swizzle a component and use Emotion as we are developing our own components simiarly.